-Always check with your doctor before trying dietary changes and other home remedies.
+Always check with a doctor before trying dietary changes.

-Although the exact root cause of diverticulitis isn’t yet known, there are some steps you can take to lower your risk of developing this condition, such as:
+Although some of the risk factors for diverticulitis are out of your control, there are some steps you can take to lower your chances of developing this condition, such as:

-- Eat a high-fiber diet: Try to limit red meat, full-fat dairy, fried foods, and refined grains.
+- Eating a high fiber diet: Try to limit red meat, full fat dairy, fried foods, and refined grains.
 Instead, eat more whole grains, fresh fruits and vegetables, legumes, nuts, and seeds.

-- Drink plenty of water: Try to drink at least 8 glasses of fluids a day.
+- Drinking plenty of water: Try to drink at least eight glasses of fluids a day.
 Being well hydrated can help prevent constipation and keep your digestive tract working properly.

-- Exercise regularly: Being active can help promote healthy bowel function.
+- Exercising regularly: Being active can help promote healthy bowel function.

-- Keep your weight in a healthy range: Being a healthy weight can help reduce the pressure on your colon.
+- Keeping your weight in a moderate range: Having a moderate weight can help reduce the pressure on your colon.

-- Don’t smoke: Smoking can cause changes in all parts of your body, and can have harmful effects on your digestive system, too.
+- Avoiding smoking: Smoking can cause changes in all parts of your body and can have harmful effects on your digestive system too.

-- Limit alcohol use: Drinking too much alcohol may disrupt the balance of good bacteria in your colon.
+- Limiting alcohol use: Drinking too much alcohol may disrupt the balance of good bacteria in your colon.

-- Use a stool softener: If you often strain during bowel movements, an over-the-counter stool softener may help reduce the pressure on your colon.
+- Using a stool softener: If you often strain during bowel movements, an OTC stool softener may help reduce the pressure on your colon.